GSA/gsa-icam-card-builder/README.md

 Security Object as described below.

 ### Usage
-Change directory to the directory created by the GSA-PIV-Signer-vX.x.x ZIP file and run the following command:
+Change directory to the directory created by unpacking the gsa-icam-card-builder.zip file and run the following command:

-`java -classpath lib -jar GSA-ICAM-Card-Builder.jar gov.gsa.icamcardbuilder.app.Gui`
+`java -classpath lib -jar gsa-icam-card-builder.jar gov.gsa.icamcardbuilder.app.Gui`

 The scripts `start-signer.bat` and `start-signer.sh` will do this for you.